emgroves/iris-react-webrtc/README.md

 export default withWebRTC(Chat);
 ```

-The above code also shows how you would display LocalVideo and RemoteVideo as well as install handlers for audio/video mute buttons.
+The above code also shows how you would display LocalVideo and RemoteVideo as well as install handlers for audio/video mute buttons.  withWebRTC provides functions and properties in this.props of your components.
+They are listed in the section below.  localVideos and remoteVideos are lists of the available audio/video streams that can be displayed by the application.
+Iris React WebRTC library provides LocalVideo and RemoteVideo components to simplify the addition of video/audio as demonstrated in the snippet above.

 ## Available API Functions
 * initializeWebRTC - intialize WebRTC library